sakulmore/CS_1.6___VIP_Activator/README.md

 *(Example: ray_vip "STEAM_0:0:12345678" "m" "set" "85")*<br><br>
 This will set to an player with given SteamID flag "m" for 85 seconds.

+## Config File
+After sending the command to the console the server will create the file `/cstrike/addons/amxmodx/data/file_vault/Vip_Vault.txt` where will be written all players that has certain flag setten.

 ## Ideas
 Maybe you wonder how you can use this plugin.
 In my case, I have a PHP script connected with this plugin.